CLoVE: Personalized Federated Learning through Clustering of Loss Vector Embeddings: Performance Evaluation

 Table~\ref{tab:S_MCF_T_1} presents the clustering recovery speed for the image classification datasets under different client data distributions.
-The first 3 columns show the percentage of the final ARI that is reached within just 10 rounds (i.e. ARI at round 10 divided by the final ARI, expressed as a percentage) for each algorithm. \clove outperforms all baselines here.
-The next 3 columns show the first round at which an ARI of $90\%$ or higher is achieved (dashes mean 90\% ARI is never achieved).
+The first 3 columns show the ARI reached within 10 rounds for each algorithm. \clove outperforms all baselines here.
+The next 3 columns show the first round at which an ARI of 0.9 or higher is achieved (dashes mean 0.9 ARI is never achieved).
 As can be seen, \textbf{\clove consistently reaches such high accuracy within 2-3 rounds, unlike any other baseline}.

 \paragraph{Unsupervised Setting} Unlike many of the baselines, \clove is equally applicable to unsupervised settings, as it relies solely on model losses to identify clients with similar data distributions.
 Another loss-based approach, \IFCA, serves as a natural point of comparison in this context.
-As shown in Table~\ref{tab:unsupervised_final_ARI}, \clove consistently outperforms \IFCA and other baselines in unsupervised settings on image reconstruction tasks using autoencoders, further highlighting its versatility and effectiveness.
-More experiments in an unsupervised setting can be found in App. \ref{app:additional-unsupervised-results}.
+As shown in Table~\ref{tab:unsupervised_final_ARI}, \clove exhibits consistently good performance compared to \IFCA and other baselines in unsupervised settings on image reconstruction tasks using autoencoders, further highlighting its versatility and effectiveness.
+More experiments in an unsupervised setting can be found in Appendix~\ref{app:additional-unsupervised-results}.

+\paragraph{Robustness to initialization} Our results indicate that one key reason \clove outperforms related baselines such as \IFCA is its robustness to initialization.
+We evaluate this by varying two factors: the initialization of model parameters and the first round client-to-model assignment strategy.